History

 1996

-1996 - This was the begining of Another Language's move into the digital world.
-The company inaugaurated www.anotherlanguage.org, the first performing arts website in Utah.
+1996 - This was the beginning of Another Language's move into the digital world.
+The company inaugurated www.anotherlanguage.org, the first performing arts website in Utah.
 While the web site was being constructed, work on the studio and office also continued.
 The office, although not completely finished, became usable in December.

 1997